Dr. Sue Eakin

 Listen: Slave Owner Epps vs. Liberal Bass

 Originally published in 1853, Twelve Years a Slave was lost to history by the early twentieth century, when it could not be located by libraries, stores or catalogues ( see 1922 New Orleans Item news clipping).
-Then a 12-year-old avid reader in central Louisiana ‐ the future Dr. Sue Eakin ‐ reached upon the library shelf of a plantation home and discovered a dusty copy of the book that would determine her life's path.
+Then a 12-year-old avid reader in central Louisiana – the future Dr. Sue Eakin – discovered a dusty copy of the book in a plantation home near the property where Solomon Northup had been enslaved, and it would determine her life's path.

 Open or Close

 Dr. Eakin went on to write her master's thesis about Solomon Northup's story, and after decades of research, produced the first authenticated edition of the book in 1968.
 In 2007, at the age of 88, she completed her final definitive edition with over 100 pages of fascinating new information, never-before-published images and unique maps related to the story.

 Along the way, Dr. Eakin authored over a dozen acclaimed history books and became an award-winning history professor, Hall of Fame journalist, local civil rights leader and internationally recognized authority on antebellum plantation life.

 After her passing at age 90 in 2009, her priceless archive was donated by her family to Louisiana State University at Alexandria.
 The Smithsonian Institute is creating a permanent exhibit featuring her Twelve Years a Slave research materials, and her family carries on her work with the publication of her final edition in book and audiobook formats.